Docs

 Audiences

-Learn how to use Audiences to power your lifecycle marketing use cases.
+Learn how to use Audiences to power your lifecycle and transactional messaging.

 Creating an audience